Darren McGettigan Biography:

 Dr McGettigan also contributed many biographical entries to the Dictionary of Irish Biography, published by the Royal Irish Academy in 2009.
 These entries included biographies of well known O’Donnell chieftains such as Manus O’Donnell and other prominent members of the O’Donnell family as well biographies of many other well known Donegal people from the sixteenth and seventeenth centuries.
 These include Lughaidh Ó Cléirigh who wrote a biography of Red Hugh O’Donnell sometime after 1616, and Sir Cahir O’Doherty, the leader of the rebellion of 1608.

-Darren is no longer working as a genealogist having realised he much prefers to research as a historian and author.
-However, he has agreed to act as historical adviser to the very interesting Irish DNA Atlas project.
+Recently Darren has agreed to act as historical adviser to the very interesting Irish DNA Atlas project.